 There are numerous ways to install software on Ubuntu.
-You can install applications from the software center, from downloaded DEB files, from PPA, from Snap packages, using Flatpak, using AppImage and even from the good old source code.
+You can install applications from the software center, from downloaded deb files, from PPAs, from Snap packages, using Flatpak, using AppImage and even from the good old source code.

-There is one more way to install packages in Ubuntu.
-It’s called Pip and you can use it to install Python-based applications.
+Here’s another way to install packages on Ubuntu.
+It’s called pip and you can use it to install Python-based applications.

-As a software developer, you can use pip to install various Python module and packages for your own Python projects.
+As a software developer, you can use pip to install various Python modules and packages for your own Python projects.

-As an end user, you may need pip in order to install some applications that are developed using Python and can be installed easily using pip.
-One such example is
+As an end user, you may need pip for installing some applications that are developed using Python and can be installed easily using pip.
+One such example is the

 Let’s see how you can install pip on Ubuntu and other Ubuntu-based distributions.

 Pip is not installed on Ubuntu by default.
 You’ll have to install it.
 Installing pip on Ubuntu is really easy.
-I’ll show it to you in a moment.
+I’ll show you how to do it in a moment.

 Ubuntu 18.04 has both Python 2 and Python 3 installed by default.
-And hence, you should install pip for both
+Hence, you should install pip for both

-Pip, by default, refers to the Python 2.
-Pip in Python 3 is referred by pip3.
+Pip, by default, refers to the Python 2 version.
+Pip for Python 3 is referred to as pip3.

-Note: I am using Ubuntu 18.04 in this tutorial.
-But the instructions here should be valid for other versions like Ubuntu 16.04, 18.10 etc. You may also use the same commands on other Linux distributions based on Ubuntu such as Linux Mint, Linux Lite, Xubuntu, Kubuntu etc.
+Note: I’m using Ubuntu 18.04 in this tutorial, but the instructions here should be valid for other versions like Ubuntu 16.04, 18.10, etc. You may also use the same commands on other Linux distributions based on Ubuntu such as Linux Mint, Linux Lite, Xubuntu, Kubuntu, etc.

 Install pip for Python 2